Suspects vs. Prospects

-Although suspects fit the ICP and buyer persona for your offering, they have to be in the buying cycle and interested in your product or service in order for you to consider them as prospective customers.
+Although suspects fit the ICP and buyer persona for your offering, they have to be interested in your product or service in order for you to consider them as prospective customers.

 Prospects are potential customers for your business who show interest in buying your product or service.

 You should ideally spend all your sales efforts on prospects and not suspects.